How to Convert Video to DVD

 Frequently Asked Questions

-DVD discs store video, audio, subtitles, and navigation menus in VOB format.
+DVDs store video, audio, subtitles, and navigation menus in the VOB format.
 VOB is a multimedia container that was designed specifically for DVDs.
 VOB files can also be encrypted to ensure copyright protection.

 - Download and install the program, then launch it.

 - Drag and drop the video file to the program window.

 - Open the Video tab and click DVD-Compatible Video.
 Choose the desired preset for conversion.

 - Click Convert to start the conversion process.

 The highest possible resolution for DVD video is 720 × 480 pixels for NTSC and 720 × 576 pixels for PAL.
 That is far from HD quality, so if you want to burn an HD video to a disc, you need to use Blu-ray.

 DVD video can be encoded in the MPEG-2 Part 2 / H.262 or MPEG-1 Part 2 format.
 However, MPEG-2 is more common.